inf380p/fall2021/_posts/daiblej/2020-12-11-final-project-daiblej.md

 - [ ] help function
 - [x] a clear layout

+##Summary
+Overall, I finished this project in an unexpected way.
+This is more than a data analysis project.
+I don't have a very fancy function.
+However, the main and the most interesting thing is I write the data cleaning part in two different ways.
+This definitely helps me better understand and analyze the data.
+I also used three platforms to finish the code (google collab, trinket, IDE(visual studio code)).
+This is a very special experience for me.
+I can say after this project, I feel more confident to write Python.
+I believe I can better involve in different situations for Python.

+Also, I want to thank Prof. Elliott Hauser and TA Misha.
+They are always willing to help me with code problems.
+I learnt a lot from them.
+I can say without them, I may not be able to finish this project and I won't have any interest in Python or the code world.

 ##Features need to include:
--[x] External data files.
+- [x] External data files.
--[x] Dictionaries
+- [x] Dictionaries
--[x] Custom modules
+- [x] Custom modules
--[x] definite (for) loops
+- [x] definite (for) loops
--[x] Custom functions
+- [x] Custom functions
--[x] Custom classes - Extended or created from scratch.
+- [x] Custom classes - Extended or created from scratch.
--[x] A Python 3 Trinket
+- [x] A Python 3 Trinket

--[x] Include more than one data file in the trinket -[x] Have help text available somehow.
+- [x] Include more than one data file in the trinket
+- [x] Have help text available somehow.
 For instance, if the user types ‘Help’, explain what they program can do.
--[x] have an iterative interface.
+- [x] have an iterative interface.
 That is, the user should be able to perform any number of supported actions and then exit the program.
--[x] Visualize data via text printouts.
+- [x] Visualize data via text printouts.
--[x] use a third-party module(I choose pandas)
+- [x] use a third-party module(I choose pandas)

 ##Final Code
+p.s the interface should look better in IDE. trinket isn't able to show the full chart.
+Thank you.
 #code with pandas
 <iframe src="https://trinket.io/embed/python3/28968cdfc8" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>